Gold rate in Pakistan on Sept 22

 Advertisement

-Similarly, the gold price for 24-karat was recorded at Rs 186,990 per 10g as per the bullion market.
+Whereas, the gold price for 24-karat was recorded at Rs 185,530 per 10g as per the bullion market.

 |City